 While not a content type in itself, videos are also worth mentioning as a medium.
 All of the previously listed content types can also be delivered in video form and they might be even more effective that way.

 Successful affiliate marketers know how to blend different channels, from traditional blog articles and social media posts to videos and podcasts.
 If you have a blog that hasn’t been picking up steam lately, you might want to consider trying out a video post.

 Similar to written posts, videos can be used to redirect traffic from your site to the affiliate products.
 And if your video is not centered around the product itself, it’s better to disclose to your viewers that you’re featuring affiliate links.

-You can also repurpose the same content for different channels if you do it the right way.
+Tip: You can also repurpose the same content for different channels if you do it the right way.
 This can save plenty of your time from content creation.
 The content you decide to recycle should be so called evergreen content that remains relevant for a long time.

 You can test these content types and see which ones are the most suitable for your affiliate marketing efforts.
 Place your audience’s interests always at the forefront.
 That way, you’re more likely to attain your ultimate goal of converting your visitors into affiliate customers.
-And if you want to read more about the basics of affiliate marketing, you can check our Ultimate Guide to Affiliate Marketing.

 About Johannes Rastas